-1. When moving through any turnout or crossover restricted to 25 MPH or less and using more than the equivalent of 14-axles of EXTENDED RANGE dynamic brake (as referenced in the NS Locomotive series table), the dynamic brake must not exceed 400 AMPS (40,000 lbs. braking effort on "AC" locomotives) until the lead half of the train is through the turnout or crossover.
+2. When moving through any turnout or crossover restricted to 25 MPH or less and using more than the equivalent of 14 conventional axles of dynamic brake, retarding force must not exceed 400 AMPS or 40 Klbs. until the lead half of the train is through the turnout or crossover.

-EXCEPTION: Restriction does not apply to solid loaded bulk commodity trains or to mixed trains with solid block of bulk commodities on head end equaling 50% or more of total cars in train.
+EXCEPTION: This restriction does not apply to solid loaded bulk commodity trains or mixed trains with solid block of bulk commodities comprising the leading half of the train.